tdeekens/msc-thesis/interview-transcriptions/markdown/OPO-2.md

 ### Can you give any examples?

-Yeah, I don't think.
+Yeah, I don't think...
 Yeah we did stop.
 Last of, before and after last summer we had a quality problem and error in the NC domain and we got a management decision that we should prioritise working on NC TRs and NC product care.
-Then we stopped one ongoing feature and had one team working with NC product care for, I think it was eight weeks, something like that.
+Then we stopped one ongoing feature and had one team working with NC product care for I think it was eight weeks, something like that.
 So it was pure management decision.

 ### Is that something that happened only once or?